Back to Course

 In Progress

 It is an open, distributed software platform.
-It runs on open-source technology on the Blockchain.
+It runs on open source technology on the Blockchain.
 As the project’s homepage states, “Ethereum is a community-led technology powering the Ether (ETH) cryptocurrency and thousands of decentralized applications.”
 And it indeed is.
 There are a number of possibilities here.
-The platform is entirely decentralized, so it is not controlled by a central authority.
+The platform is entirely decentralized, so a central authority does not control it.

 Ether (ETH) what is it?

-First of all, we must not confuse ETH with ETC here.
-ETC is Ethereum Classic, which was created in 2016.
+Firstly, we must not confuse ETH with ETC here.
+ETC is Ethereum Classic, which was only created in 2016.

 Ether is the native cryptocurrency of the Ethereum platform.
 We use it as a form of payment or capital investment.
 If you want to develop some application on the network, you pay with Ether for computing power, for example.
 Ether is also a reward for miners for mining and their contribution to the blockchain network.
 The supply of Ether itself is unlimited; however, interestingly, it is subject to the laws of inflation.